jclgoodwin/notes.joshuagoodw.in/pages/arts-autumn.md

 * "All periods must be a multiple of the minor cycle time"
 * Difficult to incorporate tasks with long T
 * Impossible to incorporate sporadics
-* Diffucult to support flexible scheduling methods
+* Difficult to support flexible scheduling methods
 * Construction is NP-hard
-* In practice, a real program wold have to be split into fixed-sized procedures -- a structure that may not make sense "from a software engineering perspective"
+* In practice, a real program would have to be split into fixed-sized procedures -- a structure that may not make sense "from a software engineering perspective"
 * Determinism less important than _predictability_